German coalition leaders to resume budget talks on Sunday -sources | Politics

 "Strategic investment decisions for the coming decades are being made now," said Juergen Kerner, deputy head of Germany's most powerful union IG Metall, who also sits on the supervisory boards of Siemens AG and Thyssenkrupp.
 "Now is the time to decide whether Germany will remain a strong industrialised country with good jobs.
 For this to succeed, it needs a capable state that invests in the future."

-Lindner said earlier this week that a political agreement on the structure of next year's budget was likely to come in a couple of days. ($1 = 0.9293 euros) (Writing by Christoph Steitz; Editing by Catherine Evans)
+Lindner said earlier this week that a political agreement on the structure of next year's budget was likely to come in a couple of days. ($1 = 0.9293 euros) (Writing by Christoph Steitz; Editing by Catherine Evans and Ros Russell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)